-Field observations confirm these results.
+Field observations seem to confirm these results.
 Any temporary installation produces a contact area between the electrode and the earth that is less than what is achieved by a similar electrode installed permanently.
 Pushing a rod into the ground, especially hard ground, often produces a tapered hole; this causes the rod to be in true contact with the earth only at its tip.
 There are similar problems with the installation of temporary pads in winter, on frozen and hard ground, and during mid-summer, when the ground is typically dry and covered by dead or dry vegetation.

-Stratification of Soil Resistivity
+Soil Resistivity Stratification

-The difference in the calculated spreading/contact resistance between pads and fixed electrodes includes another subtle factor besides the installation contact resistance: the stratification of the earth resistivity due to soil moisture content variations with depth and over time.
+The difference in the calculated spreading/contact resistance between pads and fixed electrodes includes another subtle factor besides the installation contact resistance.
+The stratification of the earth resistivity due to soil moisture content variations with depth and over time.
 The pad and rod electrodes (installed permanently or temporarily) respond differently to this factor because of the difference in their physical shape.

-The spreading/contact resistance of the pad is highly dependent on the very top layer of the earth, the top 25 to 50 mm (1 to 2 in.).
-In this experiment, this layer would typically contain organic matter, including small living organisms.
+The spreading/contact resistance of the pad depends heavily on the very top layer of the earth, the top 25 to 50 mm (1 to 2 in).
+In this experiment, this layer would contain organic matter, including small living organisms.
 This layer also experiences a drastic variation in soil moisture, going from water saturation during rainfalls to extreme dryness during droughts.
-The spreading/ contact resistance of the rod electrode, on the other hand, is highly dependent on the soil resistivity along its full length and near its tip, 190 mm (7-1/2 in.) below the surface, and is minimally affected by the surface type and conditions.
+The spreading/contact resistance of the rod electrode, on the other hand, is highly dependent on the soil resistivity near its tip, 190 mm (71⁄2 in) below the surface, and is minimally affected by the surface type and conditions.

 The spatial and time variations of moisture content in the first 0.3 m (1 ft) of the soil are obviously important for this type of testing, but the field testing did not address these variables.
-The table on soil resistivity variations due to soil moisture variations in Reference 9 indicates that the soil resistivity would typically increase by 440% for top soil and 290% for sandy soil, for a drop in moisture content from 20% to 10%.
+The table on soil resistivity variations due to soil moisture variations in Reference 9 indicates that the soil resistivity would increase typically by 440% for top soil and 290% for sandy soil, for a drop in moisture content from 20% to 10%.
 The effects on spreading/contact resistance in our case would be moderated by the fact that only a gradual change in moisture content with respect to depth takes place in the zone of influence of the spreading resistance.
-On the other hand, the first six measurement locations of Table 3, which deal with similar type soils, loam and sand, indicate that the calculated spreading/contact resistance of pads is 800% higher than the calculated spreading/contact resistance of fixed rod electrodes.
+On the other hand, the first six lines of Table III, which deal with similar type soils, loam and sand, indicate that the calculated spreading/contact resistance of pads is 800% higher than the calculated spreading/contact resistance of fixed rod electrodes.
 This suggests that the stratification factor in soil resistivity is a moderate factor.
 The bulk of the difference measured between pads and fixed electrodes can still be attributed to the installation contact resistance.